A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Heather Manley founded Crooked Water back in 2013.
 Since then, the distillery has been cranking out high-quality spirits.
-One of its best is Old Hell Roaring Bourbon, a double-barreled, high-proof whiskey that gets added flavor from a proprietary toasting and smoking regiment.
+One of its best is Old Hell Roaring Bourbon, a double-barreled, high-proof whiskey that gets added flavor from a proprietary toasting and smoking regimen.

 Tasting Notes:

 Enjoy a healthy dose of charred wood, subtle smoke, and sweet cream on the nose.
-Then take a sip and enjoy more subtle campfire smoke paired with cinnamon apples, honey, caramel, and fruit cake.
+Then take a sip and enjoy more subtle campfire smoke, paired with cinnamon-covered apples, honey, caramel, and fruit cake.
 The finish is long, full of pleasurable heat, and ends with a final flourish of woodsmoke.

 Mississippi (Old Soul Bourbon)